spajak/epub3-boilerplate/README.md

 ## Usage

 In order to build this e-book, [`7za`](https://www.7-zip.org/download.html) command line tool is required.
-To generate `mobi` file alonside, [kindlegen](https://www.amazon.com/gp/feature.html?ie=UTF8&docId=1000765211) should also be in your PATH.
+To generate `mobi` file alongside, [kindlegen](https://www.amazon.com/gp/feature.html?ie=UTF8&docId=1000765211) should also be in your PATH.

 In PowerShell: